-MING Studios is an international contemporary art center and residency program.
+MING Studios is a contemporary art center and international artist in residency program.

 We provide exhibition space and resources for featured international artists, whom we support through our Artist In Residency Program and encourage to create new work that is influenced by their experience and collaborations at MING Studios.

 We also serve our community by hosting innovative programs including workshops and cultural activities, performances, screenings, readings and artist talks .